Behsud, Maidan Wardak

 Behsūd (بهسود) is a town in Maidan Wardak province in central Afghanistan.
 It is the administrative center of Markazi Behsud District.

-The town of Behsud has a population about 4,619.
+The town of Behsud has a population of about 4,619.

 Geography and climate

 Behsud is located about 2981 m above sea level.

 In the Maidan Wardak province, there are two neighboring districts in the northwest which are called Behsud.